 - account for and critically assess the methods used to perform basic analyses and measurements, including accounting for errors, on the data.

-- explain and justify how to calculate the signal-to-noise ratios, estimate exposure times, and account for the important considerations related to obtaining new data at the telescope
+- explain and justify how to calculate the signal-to-noise ratios, estimate exposure times, and can account for the important issues related to obtaining new data at the telescope

 This course will provide the students with a basic background on (a) the important aspects of the processing of UV-optical astronomical imaging and (long-slit) spectroscopic data, (b) how to critically assess and evaluate the data quality and sources of error, and on (c) planning and preparing new observations.
 In addition, the course will provide the students with software tools and techniques on data processing and basic analysis.
 In concert, these competences and tools can be applied during further studies within astrophysics, for example in a M.Sc. and/or Ph.
 D project.